lkollmorgen/predict_chem_grades/.ipynb_checkpoints/README-checkpoint.md

 Nonetheless, The final cells can be used to show students that, by asking clarifying questions and studying more, a student's grade can improve.

 ## Results using Tensorflow's Keras API
-- Lowest MAE for deep learning model was 14.72
+- Lowest MAE for deep learning model was 6.794 using a batch size of 10, 500 epochs, dropout of .3, and a wide model with two hidden layers at 1024 nodes each
-- Very stochastic results
+- Results changed drastically with minor changes in the batch size
-- Implemented folds for better result tracking with various parameters
+- More exploration required for other parameters
-- Reduced batch size, which placed the Deep learning model on a level playing field with the linear model

 ## Future Improvement
 - Collecting more features, such as 'study methods', 'attendance', 'effort during warmup activities', 'hours spent in extracurriculars', and the like